Join the Locals & Join the Fun

 Tuscans and visitors alike fall in love with Tuscany in summer, enjoying the night sky, the traditional medieval games, eating in the town squares and finding their "groove " with just the right music en plein air.

 Here are a few of our suggestions for things to include in your itinerary while traveling Tuscany:

 There are several opportunities to enjoy the celestial skies.

 Both during the day and at night.
-Starting with the summer solstice in June. (at 12.07 CEST on Thursday, June 21, 2018) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the Meridiana.
+Starting with the summer solstice in June.
+(Friday, June 21, 2019 at 5:54 pm Rome) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the Meridiana.
 Or you can watch as a sunbeam hits the zodiac sign in the Basilica of San Miniato al Monte announcing the Summer Solstice.

 But it is also a time to go stargazing and the various observatories and planetariums are open with shows, talks, and telescopes pointed to the latest stars on the horizon.